 Spinal cord injuries in the C-5 region many times allows control of the shoulders and biceps, but control of the wrist and hand are absent.
 C-6 injuries may allow wrist control, but do not allow hand control.

 One with a spinal cord injury to the C-7 and T-1 levels of the spine could expect being able to straighten their arms but may not have dexterity with their hand and fingers.
 Injuries at the thoracic level and below result in paraplegia, with the hands not affected.

 T-1 to T-8 injuries most often allows control of the hands, but lack trunk control as the result of decreased abdominal muscle control.

 Lower T-injuries (T-9 to T-12 )most likely will allow good truck control and good abdominal muscle control.
 Sitting balance is very good.
 Lumbar and Sacral injuries yield decreasing control of the hip flexors and legs.

-If you have been involved in an accident that resulted in a TBI of spinal column injury, the injury and necessary treatment can be significant and confusing.
-What rights and benefits you may be entitled to can be equally confusing.
-You need the advice and counsel of an attorney that has experience with TBI and spinal injuries, is aggressive and not afraid to fight with the insurance company to secure everything you deserve.
-Dan Newlin Injury Attorneys are such attorneys.
 Call Dan Newlin Injury Attorneys for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
 Insurance companies have attorneys whose job it is to give you as little as possible to settle your injury claim.
 You need an attorney by your side to help you receive all you are entitled to compensate you for your medical bills, pain and suffering.
-Please call Dan Newlin Injury Attorneys right away at (407) 888-8000.
+Please call Dan Newlin Injury Attorneys right away at 800-257-1822.
 You will be glad you did.